Poplar Island (Chesapeake Bay): Wildlife sanctuary

 Since its reconstruction with dredged material began in 1998, Poplar Island had grown to 1,140 acres by 2005.
 Plans call for the addition of another 575 acres.
 Half of the island's acreage will be turned into wetlands and half into uplands.
 The project will use 68 million cubic yards of dredged material protected by 35,000 feet of containment dikes, built with 75% federal funding and 25% state funding.
 Only "clean" material, dredged from approach channels, is being used on Poplar Island.
 The Poplar Island restoration project will not use material dredged from close to Baltimore, which may be contaminated with heavy metals.

 The island is the home of approximately 175 different species of birds, including terns and osprey.
 More than 1,000 diamondback terrapins have been reported hatching annually on the island in recent years.

 Chesapeake Bay biologists consider Poplar Island's restoration to be a huge success for the diamondback terrapins, a brackish water turtle — and Maryland's “official state reptile.”
 Terrapins started laying eggs on the island almost as soon as construction workers started building the sand berms and beaches, and the island now hosts the nation's largest terrapin research and propagation project.
 Terrapins here enjoy a nearly 99 percent survival rate (compared with 10 percent or less elsewhere) because there are no foxes or raccoons, their major predators.
 This prompted the Fish and Wildlife Service to undertake an active environmental education and volunteer program on in the island, including the popular Terrapin Bay."

-Both the Poplar Island and Hart-Miller Island restoration projects are overseen by Maryland Environmental Service, an independent Maryland State agency responsible for finding innovative solutions to the region's most complex environmental challenges and preserving the region's natural resources for generations to come.
+Both the Poplar Island and Hart-Miller Island restoration projects are overseen by the Maryland Environmental Service, an independent state agency responsible for solving Maryland's environmental challenges and conducting environmental preservation.